Refer to the Setting Up and Getting Started guide.

 Expected: Similar to previous.

-s using the list
+InternApplicationPrerequisites: List all InternApplications using the list command.

-s in the list.
+Multiple InternApplications in the list.

 Test case: edit 1 r/Software Engineer c/Summer 2024

-in the list is edited and the Role
+Expected: The first InternApplication in the list is edited and the Role is set to Software Engineer and

-.
+the Cycle is set to Summer 2024.
 The edited internship application is displayed in the select view.

 Test case: edit 0